-Getting high quality vegetable harvests (or big bursts of flowers if that’s your thing) year after year can take some time, but growing food so tasty that it gives you goosebumps can most definitely happen in year one or two and will get better most every year after that.
+Getting high-quality vegetable harvests (or big bursts of flowers if that’s your thing) year after year can take some time, but growing food so tasty that it gives you goosebumps can most definitely happen in year one or two and will get better almost every year after that.

 And it starts for me with this simple home soil testing.

 We’ve looked at what soil is made of and how it’s formed, and now it’s time to look at your soil.

 Eventually, you might want to get into some more specific soil testing through one of the soil testing labs I recommend, and I’ll get into more detail in an upcoming lesson.

 But even though I may bring out a little home soil test kit once in a while just for kicks, I still start with some simpler tests I can do myself.

 I enjoy this process so much that I do it every year or two in order to track my progress.
 I even keep a diary so I can remember where I started.